SmartArduino/DOITdoc/source/Robotics/01_AccessoryForTank.rst

    Metal driving wheel TW-03 for TC-03

-The assembling way is the same as :ref:`the assembling of TW-09<Metal Driving Wheel TW-09>`
+The assembling way is the same as :ref:`the assembling of TW-09 <Metal Driving Wheel TW-09>`

+:ref:`ESP32-PICO-KIT V4 mini development board <get-started-pico-kit-v4-board-front>`